ForgottenScream/my-qubes-journey/docs/source/index.rst

 For the full background, see :doc:`intro`.
 I recommend starting with :doc:`Architecture <architecture/index>` before trying to install, just so you get the context and understanding down first.
-Or dive into it like I did and look after to fill in the gaps, up to you.
+Or dive into it like I did in :doc:`Installation <installation/index>` and look after to fill in the gaps, up to you.

 .. toctree::
    :maxdepth: 1